frida/frida-website/_i18n/en/_docs/javascript-api.md

     -   `methods`: (optional) Object specifying methods to implement.
     -   `events`: (optional) Object specifying callbacks for getting notified about events:
-        -   `dealloc: function ()`: Called right after the object has been deallocated.
+        -   `dealloc()`: Called right after the object has been deallocated.
             This is where you might clean up any associated state.
-        -   `forward: function (name)`: Called with `name` specifying the method name that we're about to forward a call to.
+        -   `forward(name)`: Called with `name` specifying the method name that we're about to forward a call to.
 This might be where you'd start out with a temporary callback that just logs the names to help you decide which methods to override.

 {% highlight js %}
 const MyConnectionDelegateProxy = ObjC.registerProxy({